jggomez/Text-Embedings-API/README.md

 [MediaPipe](https://developers.google.com/mediapipe) is a set of On-Device Machine Learning libraries ready for deployment in production.
 There are libraries for Android, iOS, Web, and Python.
 One of the multiple solutions is to create a numerical representation of text data, this means the embeddings.

 This is an open-source code used MediaPipe for creating the embeddings and cosine as a similarity measure.
-This code is ready for deployment in GCP o another cloud platform.
+This code is ready for deployment in GCP or another cloud platform.

 Once is deployed the request is like this: